Design Book

 Built on the shoulders of others

-This system is built on the principles and patterns of the GOV.UK Design System, which is itself open source and maintained by the Government Digital Service.
-We've adapted their approach, not copied their code.
-IBM Plex Sans and IBM Plex Mono are released under the SIL Open Font Licence.
+Built on the principles of the GOV.UK Design System, which is itself open source.
+IBM Plex Sans and Mono are released under the SIL Open Font Licence.

 FAQ